Skip to contents

 Details

-The unit hypercube transformation encodes points in the parameter space as independent and identically distributed points within a unit hypercube.
+The prior transformation encodes points in the parameter space as independent and identically distributed points within a unit hypercube.
 Nested sampling implementations, including ernest, use this transformation to simplify likelihood-restricted prior sampling and avoid unnecessary rejection steps.

-create_prior allows you to specify your own prior distribution by providing a transformation function.
-For factorisable priors, this function can simply transform each value in (0, 1) using the inverse cumulative distribution function (CDF) for each parameter.
-For more complex cases, you can specify hierarchical or conditionally dependent priors (see Examples).
+Provide your prior as a transformation function.
+For factorisable priors, this can simply transform each value in (0, 1) using the inverse CDF for each parameter.
+For more complex cases, you can specify hierarchical or conditionally dependent priors.

 create_prior performs regularity checks on your prior function to catch basic errors that may affect nested sampling.
-To pass these checks, fn must be able to take in a vector of points (each between 0 and 1) and return a vector of the same length which contains only finite values.
+The function must take in a vector (or matrix) of points (each between 0 and 1) and return a vector or matrix of the same shape containing only finite values.

 Note

-See vctrs::vector_recycling_rules for additional information on how parameters are recycled to a common length.
+See vctrs::vector_recycling_rules for information on how parameters are recycled to a common length.

 Examples